yanggautier/exploradome_tangram/README.md

 # TangrIAm Project

-The project is partnership between Exploradôme museum, OCTO Technology and Microsoft and it aims to introduce the concept and application of artificial intelligence to young children.
+The project is a partnership between Exploradôme museum, OCTO Technology and Microsoft and it aims to introduce the concept and application of artificial intelligence to young children.
 The specific application developed for the project is to apply object detection to live tangram solving.

 A tangram is a dissection puzzle consisting of seven flat polygons (5 triangles, 1 square and 1 parallelogram) which are combined to obtain a specific shape.
 The objective is to replicate a pattern (given only an outline) using all seven pieces without overlap.